 Department of Health and Mental Hygiene (DOHMH) Information: Each person designated as an operator of a Mobile Food Unit must obtain a DOHMH Vendor License.
 A DOHMH Mobile Food Vending Unit Permit must be obtained for each Mobile Food Unit.
 Please note that only a DOHMH-licensed mobile food vendor may apply for a Mobile Food Vending Unit Permit.
-The concessionaire must submit both a valid DOHMH Vendor License and a

-DOHMH Mobile Food Vending Unit Permit to Parks and PPA before the operation of a Mobile Food Unit(s) can commence.
-During the Sublicense term, any concessionaire operating a Mobile Food Unit without a valid DOHMH Vendor License and a DOHMH Mobile Food Vending Unit Permit will be instructed to cease operations and will be subject to fines.
-When warranted, Officers of the Parks Enforcement Police (PEP), New York City Police Department, New York Fire Department and DOHMH may confiscate the mobile food unit(s), including merchandise.
+The concessionaire must submit both a valid DOHMH Vendor License and a DOHMH Mobile Food Vending Unit Permit to Parks and PPA before the operation of a Mobile Food Unit(s) can commence.
+During the Sublicense term, any concessionaire operating a Mobile Food Unit without a valid DOHMH Vendor License and a DOHMH Mobile Food Vending Unit Permit to Parks Enforcement Police (PEP), New York City Police Department, New York Fire Department and DOHMH may confiscate the mobile food unit(s), including merchandise.